Why Coupa?Watch Now

 Auditing is the last stop in the review and approval process.
 If you have reliable, scalable auditing processes in place as a backstop, it can make everyone more comfortable with trimming approval chains.

-Without some kind of automation to score and flag high risk reports, most organizations either don’t audit anything, audit randomly, or audit everything.
+Without some kind of expense report automation to score and flag high risk reports, most organizations either don’t audit anything, audit randomly, or audit everything.
 Clearly, auditing everything is the best way to reduce fraud and ensure compliance, but it takes a lot of human resources.

 A better way is to configure your legal and policy compliance requirements into a tool that can check off the simple, basic audit items and assign a quality score to the report.
 Then the finance team only has to review reports that have been flagged with a low score.
 High quality reports that have passed through management approval can be paid without further ado.